PicoMLX/PicoAIProxy/README.md

 - Once the receipt is validated, SwiftOpenAIProxy issues a JWT token the client can use for subsequent calls
 - SwiftOpenAIProxy is API agnostic and forwards any request to https://api.openai.com.
 - The forwarding endpoint is customizable, allowing redirection to various non-OpenAI API endpoints
+- Optionally forward calls with a valid OpenAI key and org without validation
 - SwiftOpenAIProxy can optionally track individual users through App Account IDs.
 This requires the client app to send a unique UUID to the [purchase](https://developer.apple.com/documentation/storekit/product/3791971-purchase) method.

 ### What's implemented